JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-- Object - A pointer to a dispatcher object.
+- *Object* - A pointer to a dispatcher object.
-- WaitReason - The reason for the Wait.
+- *WaitReason* - The reason for the Wait.
 - WaitMode - The processor mode on whose behalf the Wait is occurring.
-- Alertable - A boolean value that specifies whether the Wait is alertable.
+- *Alertable* - A boolean value that specifies whether the Wait is alertable.
-- Timeout - An optional pointer to timeout value that specifies the absolute or relative time over which the Wait is to be completed.
+- *Timeout* - An optional pointer to timeout value that specifies the absolute or relative time over which the Wait is to be completed.

 The current state of the specified object is examined to determine if the Wait can be satisfied immediately.
 If the Wait can be satisfied, then necessary side effects are performed on the object and an appropriate value is returned as the function value.
 If the Wait cannot be  satisfied immediately, and either no timeout value or a nonzero timeout value is specified, then the current thread is put in a Waiting state and a new thread is selected for execution on the current processor.

-The reason for the Wait is set to the value specified by the WaitReason parameter.
+The reason for the Wait is set to the value specified by the *WaitReason* parameter.

-The WaitMode parameter specifies on whose behalf the Wait is occurring.
+The *WaitMode* parameter specifies on whose behalf the Wait is occurring.

-The Alertable parameter specifies whether the thread can be alerted while it is in the Waiting state.
-If the value of this parameter is TRUE and the thread is alerted for a mode that is equal to or more privileged than the Wait mode, then the thread's Wait will be satisfied with a completion status of STATUS_ALERTED.
+The *Alertable* parameter specifies whether the thread can be alerted while it is in the Waiting state.
+If the value of this parameter is TRUE and the thread is alerted for a mode that is equal to or more privileged than the Wait mode, then the thread's Wait will be satisfied with a completion status of `STATUS_ALERTED`.

-If the WaitMode parameter is UserMode and the Alertable parameter TRUE, then the thread can also be awakened to deliver a user mode APC.
+If the *WaitMode* parameter is *UserMode* and the *Alertable* parameter TRUE, then the thread can also be awakened to deliver a user mode APC.
 Kernel mode APCs always cause the subject thread to be awakened if the Wait IRQL is zero and there is not a kernel APC in progress.

-The Timeout parameter is optional.
+The *Timeout* parameter is optional.
 If a timeout value is specified, then the Wait will be automatically satisfied if the timeout occurs before the specified Wait conditions are met.

 If a zero timeout value is specified, then the Wait will not actually Wait regardless of whether it can be satisfied or not.
 An explicit timeout value of zero allows for the testing of a set of Wait conditions, and conditionally performing any side effects if the Wait can be immediately satisifed (e.g. the acquisition of a mutex).

 The expiration time of the timeout is expressed as either an absolute time at which the Wait is to be automatically satisifed, or a time that is relative to the current system time.
-If the value of the Timeout parameter is negative, then the expiration time is relative.
+If the value of the *Timeout* parameter is negative, then the expiration time is relative.
 Otherwise, the expiration time is absolute.

-The values returned by the KeWaitForSingleObject function determine how the Wait was satisfied.
+The values returned by the **KeWaitForSingleObject** function determine how the Wait was satisfied.

-A value of `STATUS_SUCCESS` is returned if the dispatcher object specified by the Object parameter satisfied the Wait.
+A value of `STATUS_SUCCESS` is returned if the dispatcher object specified by the *Object* parameter satisfied the Wait.

-A value of `STATUS_ABANDONED` is returned if the dispatcher object specified by the Object parameter satisfied the Wait and is a mutant object that was previously abandoned.
+A value of `STATUS_ABANDONED` is returned if the dispatcher object specified by the *Object* parameter satisfied the Wait and is a mutant object that was previously abandoned.

 A value of `STATUS_ALERTED` is returned if the Wait was completed because the thread was alerted.